zahlio/scrapoxy/README.md

 - [Create a scraper with Scrapy and Scrapoxy](docs/tutorials/scrapy/README.md)

+# Prerequisite

+* Node.js minimum version: 4.2.1

 # Contribute

-You can open an issue on this repository for any feedback (bug, question, request, pull request, etc.).
+You can open [an issue](https://github.com/fabienvauchelles/scrapoxy/issues) on this repository for any feedback (bug, question, request, pull request, etc.).

 # Licence